 17. Charlie Wilson’s War (2007)

 Charlie Wilson’s War tells the remarkable story of the Texas congressman who not only stopped the Russians from overtaking Afghanistan but also led to the collapse of the Soviet Union.
 With the help of a CIA operative, Charlie Wilson spearheaded to provide millions of dollars in weapons and training to the Mujahideen or the holy warriors who formed the rebel forces of Afghanistan.
 Tom Hanks portrays the brilliant role of Charlie Wilson with Amy Adams, and Emily Blunt ensemble the cast.

 18. Rescue Dawn (2007)

-The film is based on the real life escape story of Dieter Dengler.
+The film is based on the real-life escape story of Dieter Dengler.
 Dieter was the only American POW to ever escape from a camp in the Laotian jungle.
-The film traces his journey through fierce wilderness and death defying prison.
-It was the indomitable will of the man that keeps him going and he appears before the press as a handsome gentleman.
+The film traces his journey through the fierce wilderness and death-defying prison.
+It was the indomitable will of the man that keeps him going, and he appears before the press as a handsome gentleman.
 It’s all about the man’s triumph against impossible odds.

 19. A Mighty Heart (2007)